 - Interpersonal alienation (lack of trust in relationships)

 - Maturity fears (desire to retreat to childhood)

-As the pie charts on the right illustrate, there are striking attitudinal differences between low-income women who score high and those who score low on ecSI.
-Women who score low tend to report eating-disorder typical eating attitudes and behaviors:
+Cognitive interviews with low-income women7 reveal striking attitudinal differences between low-income women who score high and those who score low on ecSI.
+Women who score high relate their eating to energy, excitement, enjoyment, happiness, and relaxation.
+Those who score low report eating-disorder-typical eating attitudes and behaviors: